szekelyadam/blog_app/README.md

 gem 'capybara', '2.7.1'
 ```

+These gems aren't necessary for production, so they can be in test and development groups in the Gemfile.
 The course didn't explained, why we have to use these specific versions.

 Then install RSpec for the application with